kev-a-dev/Average-Home-Values-/README.md

 # Median Home Values
-My first web application that showcases a simple and responsive website for 2022 median home values per state.
+My first web application that showcases a simple website for 2022 median home values per state.
 Simply hover over the map to display the price per state.
 I've also built a search table that can filter numerically and alphabetically.

 link: https://kev-a-dev.github.io/Median-Home-Values/